Vegan One Pot Pasta

 • Pasta: The recipe calls for rotini pasta but any short pasta shape such as penne or fusilli work.

-Please scroll to the end of the post to find the complete ingredient list with measurements.
+This list is not complete.
+Please see the recipe card at the end of the post for the complete ingredient list with measurements and detailed instructions.

 Additions & Subs